xvargr/react-web-component-template/README.md

-# React + TypeScript + Vite
+# React Web Component Template

-This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.
+This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules as a web component to be injected into existing applications.

 Currently, two official plugins are available: